What do Jack Ma, Joe Biden and Xi Jinping have in common? | ExBulletin

 What do Jack Ma, Joe Biden and Xi Jinping have in common?

 In a nutshell, China – and in a larger sentence, they all have important influences, issues, opinions and views on what China does.
-As an added bonus, their English names all begin with the letter “J” (Xi is technically considered a surname).
-These players may seem totally different at first glance, but they all play a similar game, albeit from very different seats at the table.
+As a bonus, their English first names all begin with the letter J (Xi is technically considered a last name).
+These players may seem completely different at first glance, but they all play a similar game, albeit from very different seats at the table.

 The direction China is taking as a country and as an economy has increasingly become a hot topic.
 While the Chinese economy has grown incredibly fast over the past few decades, the opportunities and risks surrounding it have also increased.
 For investors and traders, even leaving politics and philosophy out of the equation, questions always seem to arise.
 What Kinds of Risks and Rewards Are There in Chinese Business and Industry?
 What are the possible ways to take advantage of opportunities without taking too many undue risks?